 Deposits may be required on certain applications.

-For impecunious applicants or those issued with prescribed pensioner concession cards, the application fee and any charges payable can be reduced or waived.
+Applicants with prescribed pensioner concession cards can apply to have the application fee and any charges payable reduced or waived.
+Evidence of current Commonwealth issued pensioner concession cards must be provided for consideration of fee reduction

 Access arrangements